 *Note: minimum age requirement is 4 years of age by December 31st, 2022..

-The PreCanskate program includes 30 minutes of instruction for children who have never skated before.
+The PreCanskate program is designed for children who have never skated before.
 Average group size is eight skaters.
 The minimum age is four years old by December 31 of the registration season.

 Helmets are mandatory for PreCanSkate.
 Refer to the Helmet Policy page in the side navigation for more information.

 We get asked this question a lot.
 PreCanSkate is definitely for children who have never skated before.
 They will be sectioned off in one area of the rink, and the coach-to-skater ratio is smaller than CanSkate.
 Typically the age range in PreCanSkate is four to six.
 CanSkate, on the other hand, uses the the entire rink.
 The skaters are expected to move from one "station" to the next, with their group, as well as participate in the two-minute "fast track" segments of the program, which involve skating around the rink perimeter in between group lessons.
 The ratio is slighly larger.
 This requires more independence and the skating skills to support this.